tomasfejfar/phpstorm-config/README.md

 * carefully commit only those files whose changes are relevant
     * there are updates to statistics and some some items in files are in non-deterministic order (generated differently every time)
 * reset all the rest
+* test the config (optional)
+    * try opening PHPStorm to verify all required settings are present
+    * close PHPStorm
+    * reset all files again
 * pop the stashed code
 * fix any conflicts (there should be very few to none)
 * continue using PHPStorm with changed configuration